 This walk gets its name from the box trees along the way.
-However, there are also yew, beech and oak trees that can be seen along the path.
+However, there are also yew, beech, and oak trees that can be seen along the path.
 This route involves crossing the River Mole on stepping stones.
 You might have to make a detour if these are underwater!
-After crossing the river, head up the steps on the North Downs Way to the top of Box Hill where you will get a nice view of the valley.
-This route then takes you through woodland, to Juniper Top, and up White Hill onto Mickleham Downs.
-At this point you might want to stop for lunch in Mickleham at one of the pubs listed below.
-Finally, head back along the River Mole valley, through Norbury Park and into the centre of Leatherhead.
-You should expect two steep climbs – one at Box Hill and the next at White Hill.
+After crossing the river, head up the steps on the North Downs Way to the top of Box Hill, where you will get a nice view of the valley.
+This route takes you through woodland, Juniper Top, and up White Hill onto Mickleham Downs.
+At this point, you might want to stop for lunch in Mickleham at one of the pubs listed below.
+Finally, head back along the River Mole valley, through Norbury Park, and into the center of Leatherhead.
+You should expect two steep climbs at Box Hill and the next at White Hill.

 Distance: 11.5km (7.1 miles)

 Route details: Box Hill to Leatherhead Walk (walkingclub.org)

 Start & finish: Box Hill & Westhumble Station

 Getting There: Trains are running from Victoria station to Box Hill & Westhumble.
 The journey time is around 50 minutes long.
 There are six trains an hour (4 on Sundays) from Leatherhead to Victoria or Waterloo (journey time 45 minutes).
 You should buy a day return to Box Hill & Westhumble.
 There is a pay and display car park at the station if you are driving.

 Alton Circular in Hampshire